Visual Technologies Are Fueling the Transition To a Circular Economy

 We’re also facing a crisis because new climate records are set year-over-year.
 Over the past few years, climate scientists have shifted the definition of what they believe is the ‘safe’ limit of climate change.
 For decades, researchers argued the global temperature rise must be kept below 2C (degrees Celsius) by the end of this century to avoid the worst impacts.
 Countries signing up to the Paris Agreement pledged to keep temperatures "well below 2C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5C".
 However, scientists now agree that we need to keep temperature rises below 1.5C.
 Worsening climate change disrupts supply chains for critical goods and resources.
 In the World Economic Forum’s Global Risks Report 2024, extreme weather was ranked as the top risk likely to cause a global crisis.

 At LDV Capital, we have been the only venture fund investing with the thesis of people building businesses powered by visual technology and artificial intelligence (AI) since 2012.
-We define visual technology as any technology that captures, analyzes, filters, displays, or distributes visual data across the light and electromagnetic spectrums to solve problems, increase efficiencies, make money, and hopefully improve the world we live in.
+We define visual technology as any technology that captures, analyzes, filters, displays, or distributes visual data across the light and electromagnetic spectrums to solve problems and increase efficiencies.

 1/3rd of the food we produce globally ends up being wasted, equivalent to 1.3 billion tons.
 Decreasing food supply, unsustainable land use & lack of resilient food production systems are major contributors to the amount of waste taking place.